Receptionist | Ext. 100 | firstname.lastname@example.org

 Nancy Holmquist is the Business Manager.
 Nancy holds a BA in Business Administration and has extensive experience in the private sector as well as school business.
 She is married, has three grown children, and four grandchildren.

 Spanish Instructor | Ext.
 104 | email@example.com

-Sierra Hostetler is a Spanish teacher and the school’s English Language Learners Coordinator.
-She studied Spanish at Bethel College in North Newton, Kansas, and is currently working on her master’s degree at the University of New Mexico.
+Sierra Hostetler is a Spanish Instructor and the school’s English Language Learner Coordinator.
+She studied Spanish at Bethel College in North Newton, Kansas, and at La Universidad Veracruzana in Xalapa, Mexico.
+She has her MA in Language, Literacy, and Sociocultural Studies from the University of New Mexico.
 International travel has been an important part of her Spanish studies, including stays in Mexico, Costa Rica, Spain, and Peru.
 Many EMHS students know some Spanish from living in New Mexico or traveling themselves, and Señora Hache loves learning from them.

 Humanities Instructor | Ext.
 106 | firstname.lastname@example.org